sgaunet/ansible-role-forgejo/README.md

 - **Ubuntu**: 20.04 (Focal), 22.04 (Jammy), 24.04 (Noble)
 - **Debian**: 11 (Bullseye), 12 (Bookworm)
 - **Fedora**: 38, 39, 40

+**Note**: Forgejo currently only provides Linux binaries.
+The `forgejo_os` variable is available for future compatibility when other operating systems are supported.

 ## Contributing